biotope/meeting-notes/biotope/2018-06-05_biotopeVision.md

 - A component ecosystem is a pool of components which can be used in any combination to build your websites or webaaplications user interface.
 The same components can be used in 1-n projects.

-- An ecosystem framework helps you building such an ecosystem and makes sure all components play well with each other, you get an overview over all components in the pooland information how to use them.
+- An ecosystem framework helps you building such an ecosystem and makes sure all components play well with each other, you get an overview over all components in the pool and information how to use them.

 ## It helps developers to:
 - Build your UI components once and use them together with vanilla javascript or the js framework of your choice, in single page applications as well as in traditional server side rendered cms projects.